-The criteria phase of the REF will take place in 2018, and will involve the development of the detailed guidance and criteria for REF 2021.
+The criteria phase of the REF took place in 2018, involving the development of the detailed guidance and criteria for REF 2021.

 In September 2017, responding to consultation feedback, the funding bodies set out their decision that the development of the criteria should involve wider input than the main panels alone.
 The following members have been appointed for 2018: